Child Disability Payment decision making guide

 Representatives and supporters

 Any party in the appeal can be represented by another person.
 A representative can be a lay or legal representative.
-A lay representative can be anyone who can act on the party’s behalf.
+A lay representative can be anyone the appellant chooses.
 For example, this could be a friend or family member.

-• must give the representative any document which must be given to the represented party
+• must give the representative any documents which must be given to the represented party, before, on or after the day the Tribunal is notified of the appointment

-• can assume that the representative is authorised to represent the other party.
-This is until they receive written notification that they are no longer the representative
+• may assume that the representative is authorised to represent the other party remains appointed unless the Tribunal receives notification that they are no longer the representative

 A party can tell the First-tier Tribunal both: